AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 Optional output information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can use optional components to prevent that subprograms generate invalid information that could be misused by the caller.
+We can use optional components to prevent subprograms from generating invalid information that could be misused by the caller.
 Consider the following
 example: